INNOVATION SEED FUNDING

 Submitting Your Application

-Please submit your application (a single PDF) to jill.inkster@glasgow.ac.uk at SULSA by 5pm on Monday 7th of July 2025
+Please submit your application (merged into a single PDF) to jill.inkster@glasgow.ac.uk at SULSA by 5pm on Monday 30th June 2025.

 Notification of Outcome

-Successful applications will be notified by email by w/c 4th of August 2025
+Successful applications will be notified by email by w/c 28th July 2025.

 Payment of Funds